csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

         - The way these are stored is up to you, could be delegated to its own file, or loaded from JSON
         - Make these according to WorkshopSheets/Household Cards.pdf
         - Family members should be created with random first name (list of names could be a hardcoded array), and have family's last name
+            - Children have a random age below 12
         - Household `FarmPlot`s should all be initialized to have no HYC seeds and no fertilizer
             - Assign workers to `FarmPlot`s automatically using `Household`'s adults, with a ratio of one adult to two plots -- if there are any plots remaining with no workers, leave them be
         - Household `Inventory` should be empty